ruby-compiler-survey/ruby-compiler-survey/jruby/index.md

 end
 ```

 When we compile this without the unboxing pass the calls are through generic call instructions, `call_` (and then with an arity and argument type suffix.)
-You result of the first call instruction can be fed straight into another call as the receiver, and the result of the second can be simply returned.
+The result of the first call instruction can be fed straight into another call as the receiver, and the result of the second can be simply returned.

 ```
 check_arity(;req: 1, opt: 0, *r: false, kw: false)